Large datasets for the Euro Area and its member countries and the dynamic effects of the common monetary policy: Introduction

-Despite nowadays the cost of gathering data is greatly reduced with respect to the past, there are still many sunk costs which create an obstacle to data availability and, as a consequence, to reproducibility of economic research.
-First and foremost, the cost of manually updating the series increases with the dimensionality of the dataset, hence the need for a systematic procedure to facilitate the data collection process.
-Second, once gathered, data may not be readily employed for analysis, due to the presence of seasonal components, non-stationarity and missing values, hence requiring a pre-processing of the data which determines an additional cost for data availability.
-In this work, we aim at lowering, if not eliminating, these costs by providing a dataset which is periodically updated and with codes allowing practitioners to produce, in few seconds, a dataset which can be readily employed for research.
-The complete datasets, along with codes to transform the series, impute missing values, deal with outliers and the Covid period, are publicly available online.\footnote{\url{https://zenodo.org/doi/10.5281/zenodo.10514667}}
+Although the cost of data collection has substantially decreased in recent years, several sunk costs still hinder data availability and, consequently, the reproducibility of economic research.
+First, the manual updating of time series becomes increasingly burdensome as the dimensionality of the dataset grows, highlighting the need for systematic procedures to facilitate data acquisition.
+Second, once collected, data are often not immediately suitable for analysis due to issues such as seasonality, non-stationarity, and missing values, which require additional pre-processing.
+In this work, we aim to reduce, if not entirely eliminate, these costs by providing a dataset that is periodically updated and accompanied by codes enabling users to generate, within seconds, a research-ready dataset.

+Since data are updated on a monthly basis, real-time monthly vintages are available.
+Specifically, updates occur at the end of each calendar month, either on the last working day or on the day when all updates scheduled for that month by the data providers have been released.
+Making vintages publicly available serves two main purposes.
+First, it enables users to account for the effects of data revisions across different periods, which have been shown to matter in many macroeconomic applications \citep[see, e.g.,][]{orphanides2002unreliability}.
+Second, it fosters the reproducibility of research findings, as users can identify and retrieve the exact data vintage employed in a given analysis.

-Building on the very first contribution from \cite{sw1996}, many datasets have been built in order to foster macroeconomic research.
-The best examples are FRED-MD and FRED-QD by \citet[]{fredMD,fredQD}, which are two large, publicly available, monthly and quarterly collections of macroeconomic and financial time series for the US.
-Similarly, \cite{stevanovic} build a large Canadian dataset for macroeconomic analysis.
+Building on the seminal contribution of \citet{sw1996}, several large-scale datasets have been developed to foster macroeconomic research.
+Among the most prominent examples are FRED-MD and FRED-QD by \citet{fredMD,fredQD}, two publicly available collections of monthly and quarterly macroeconomic and financial time series for the United States.
+Similarly, \citet{stevanovic} constructed a large macroeconomic dataset for Canada.